Lucky few Bills fans eager to cheer on team from stands

 Most fans came wearing Bills jerseys and brought placards, one of which read, ‘We’re Baaaack!”
 Another fan held up a sign that read: “Wish you were here.”
 And a loud cheer went up as Bills players took the field for pregame warmups.

-The challenge was for members of the so-called ”Bills Mafia” to provide their team something resembling a home-field advantage.
+The challenge now is for members of the so-called “Bills Mafia” to provide their team something resembling a home-field advantage.

 “I’m going to get as loud as I can,” Hammond said, through his facemask.
 “If I can’t talk tomorrow, I’ve done my job.”